New York Candidate Resources

 Petitioning is the first test for many campaigns in the state.
 Every candidate for office in New York must gather a certain number of signatures to get on the ballot.

-Familiarize yourself with the sample petition form provided by the New York State Board of Elections and read their rules for petitions.
+Familiarize yourself with the sample provided by the New York State Board of Elections and read their rules for petitions.
 We also recommend you hire a lawyer who specializes in New York election law, if possible, to help ensure your process is proper and signatures are valid.

 8. Next steps